 Any assessable (taxable) property or portions thereof being removed or moved onto a property require a demolition or moving permit, respectively.

-How much are permits?
+How much are inspections?

 How do I know if my application is approved or not?